-Early development is the most dynamic period of an organism’s life history - a time during which they must put themselves together, whilst maintaining a functional phenotype.
-It is also a time at which temporal, spatial and functional changes are at their greatest and the impacts of biological responses during early development can have significant influences on later life stages, ultimately affecting fitness and ecological processes.
+Early development is the most dynamic period of life.
+A time when animals must put themselves together, whilst maintaining a functional phenotype with incredible temporal, spatial and functional change.
+This fundamental period, is also a time of heightened sensitivity to the environment and when biological responses can have significant influences on later life stages, ultimately affecting fitness and ecological processes.

 EmbryoPhenomics is a team of researchers, led by

 Dr Oliver Tills who are pushing the boundaries of measuring the process of embryonic development, complex and dynamic biological systems.
 The team are active in both innovation and research.
 Innovation is centred at their R&D workshop facilities at Plymouth Science Park, enabled by 3D printing, artificial intelligence and autonomous systems.